 When I first saw the smoke begin to whisper up from under the Audi’s hood I thought I was imagining it.
 I'd spent three thousand dollars on repairs in the previous few months, the car was supposed to be perfect.
 It couldn't be smoke.
 As traffic moved forward in stops and starts, five feet, ten feet at a time, any sign of smoke vanished every time I moved, and every time I stopped it began to seep out again, faint and whitish, like a pope was being announced.
 An anti-miracle.
 All of that money I had spent.
 It was one more thing on top of everything else.
 The recklessness of my life catching up with me.
 The Audi, with its beautiful surfaces, was the one place I was supposed to be safe.

 It was the hottest part of the afternoon, it had to be close to a hundred degrees.
 The Manhattan Bridge was practically a parking lot.
-Inside the air conditioned car I experienced no alarm or panic, just a slightly quizzical, slightly removed observation as I registered what was happening on the other side of the windshield: Look at that smoke.
+Inside the air-conditioned car I experienced no alarm or panic, just a slightly quizzical, slightly removed observation as I registered what was happening on the other side of the windshield: Look at that smoke.
 As if I was pleased to verify that it was real.
 Another observation was that there was nowhere to pull over.
 Every cubic inch of space on the bridge was filled with car.
 Nothing moved.
 I could see Canal Street a hundred yards away at the end of the bridge.
 The trickle of smoke continued.

 Five minutes, I thought arbitrarily, like assigning a specific number to it could make it so.
 I’ve got five minutes to get across the bridge before the car bursts into flames, ten minutes tops—I can make it a hundred yards in five minutes.
 The smoke was coming out faster now, but the car wasn't on fire, not that I could see.
 Therefore, I concluded, it was safe.
 I was not going to be the person who left his smoking car on the bridge in the crush of weekend traffic, throwing the entire bridge into gridlock.

 I texted Evie a video of the wisps of smoke.
 “Ho hum, just another day in the life,” I wrote.
 I was filled with irony and detachment and humor, because as brutal as life had been the past few years— the ongoing financial struggle, the slow and then fast collapse of my marriage, the silences stretching months, and the cold resolution, like half an iceberg giving up and pitching itself into the sea—it was also filled with surprises.
 Evie was one of them.
-She had clear grey-green eyes that had shot warm sparks in the light of the bar where we'd had our first date six weeks ago.
+She had clear gray-green eyes that had shot warm sparks in the light of the bar where we'd had our first date six weeks ago.
 She was direct and unguarded and funny, and her cheeks turned red with heat when she was laughing or excited or feeling high emotion.
 When I had moved out three years earlier I didn’t date for a long time, and then when I did I only wanted simple, limited arrangements, but after that night at the bar on Vanderbilt Avenue with Evie I quickly found myself in new territory.

 “Oh my god!” she texted back.
 “Is that … smoke?!”